 First thing about my rates: I don’t charge for initial consultations, whether they last five minutes or more than an hour, so there’s no reason not to call.
 More on initial consultations.

-After that it depends on what you need.
-My base rate is $180 per hour.1 You pay only for time we spend working together, not any preparation time on my part, unless you have an unusual need that involves me doing a great deal of extra work for some reason which I would discuss with you first.
+My rate is $180 per hour.1 You pay only for time we spend working together, not any preparation time on my part, unless you have an unusual need that involves me doing a great deal of extra work for some reason which I would discuss with you first.

-This rate applies to both remote (over the internet) and in-person tutoring, if we ever get back to the latter.
+This rate applies to both remote (over the internet) and in-person tutoring.

 I also offer intensive packages for those with a short time (up to a few weeks) available for a full-time commitment2; these aren’t priced by the hour and vary from student to student so if you think you might want this kind of help, please inquire.
 I would even consider traveling to your home city3 if you’re looking for truly intensive, full time help.